Zhan Zhao: Career

-He was the royal guard of the palace.
-He was assigned to work together with Bao Zheng who was a governor of Kaifeng city, the capital city of Northern Song.
+Zhan Zhao was the royal guard of the palace.
+He was later assigned to work together with Bao Zheng, a governor of Kaifeng city in the capital city of Northern Song.
 He was a very honest person who was good at martial arts.
-In his life he was known for serving Bao Zheng even more than being a royal guard of the imperial court.
+In his life, he was known for serving Bao even more than being a royal guard of the imperial court.
 Zhan Zhao was best known for his martial art skills.
-He was the body guard of Bao Zheng and the fourth ranking royal guard of the Song's Royal Palace.
+He was the body guard of Bao and the fourth ranking royal guard of the Song's Royal Palace.
 His title was "The Royal Cat" (御猫, yùmāo).
 He was the only man who was allowed to enter the Inner Palace armed.
 People said that he represented the Wu (martial) aspect while Bao Zheng represented the Wen (civil) aspect.
 He was also the leader of Bao Zheng's guards, namely Wang Chao (王朝), Ma Han (馬漢), Zhang Long (張龍) and Zhao Hu (趙虎).

-Before Zhan Zhao became a royal guard, he was just a man traveling around the land.
-He was highly trained in martial arts.
-There was one time that he fought against "The Five Rats" who each had a special skill, specializing in water and others underground.
-Zhan Zhao was once ordered to catch Bai Yutang who was one of the "Five Rats".
-He invaded their island in order to fight against the five rats.
-He was able to defeat all of them.
-Of the Five Rats, Bai Yutang was the best among them and the youngest brother of Five Rats.
+Before Zhan Zhao became a royal guard, he travelled around the land.
+During his travels, he encountered "The Five Rats" who each had a special skill, specializing in water and others underground, and fought them.
+During his career, Zhan Zhao was once ordered to catch Bai Yutang who was the best and the youngest of the "Five Rats".
+Zhan Zhao went to their island to fight against them and was able to defeat all of them.

 Media Adaptations

 Justice Bao (1993 TV Series)

 One of the most well-known media adaptations of Zhan Zhao is the 1993, 236-episode Justice Bao television series.
 Zhan Zhao, played by Hong Kong actor Kenny Ho, is portrayed as a righteous, yet gentle and kind knight-errant who assists Bao Zheng, often taking on roles such as Bao's personal body guard, policeman, and detective.

 Zhan Zhao's signature garments of the red robe is especially memorable for many, and is often repeated by other television adaptations following this one.
-It is also because of the red robe appearance that fans describe Kenny Ho's version of Zhan Zhao using these lines: 青锋昭律义 红袍展仁心, "the sword that serves justice, the red robe that displays a kind heart," thus incorporating Zhan Zhao's name (展昭), his personalities, and appearance.
+It is also because of the red robe appearance that fans describe Kenny Ho's version of Zhan Zhao using these lines: "仗劍三尺，江湖之外，紅袍展仁心，青峰昭律義。", the sword that serves justice, the red robe that displays a kind heart," thus incorporating Zhan Zhao's name (展昭), his personalities, and appearance.